Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - Dr. Martens has yellow stitches

-Both shoes are pretty similar.
-The Solovair has a glossier leather, but they’re both made with shiny, corrected grain leather — meaning it’s been smoothed down to eliminate the grainy, skin-like appearance of full grain leather — they both have 8 pairs of eyelets, a bouncy rubber sole, triple stitching along the sides, and single stitching at the counter and along the eyelets.
+However, the Solovair has a slightly glossier leather.
+They both have 8 pairs of eyelets, a bouncy rubber sole with slightly lifted heels, triple stitching along the sides, and single stitching at the counter and along the eyelets.

 The stitching along the sole actually serves different purposes on each boot, but first, let’s check the leather.